 VA education benefits can replace a student’s summer savings expectation (or the student contribution) and work-study portions of the financial aid package.

-- Undergraduate student veterans and depends of eligible veterans do not need to receive need-based aid to access their veterans benefits.
+• Undergraduate student veterans and dependents of eligible veterans do not need to apply for need-based aid to access their veterans benefits.